One of our favourite places to while away a bit of time in Antalya is Karaalioğlu Park (pronunciation: Kara-ali-oh-loo).

 This tower has stood here, overlooking the Mediterranean and the ancient harbour since the Roman period; 2nd Century.

-The tower is cordoned off at the moment but just its setting is enough to force even the laziest of photographers to take out their camera.
+But just its setting is enough to force even the laziest of photographers to take out their camera.

 Wouldn’t you agree?

-And The Harbour Views
+And Those Views

-Also, glimpses of the harbour are possible from here, too.
+Also, glimpses of the ancient harbour are possible from here, too.
 Here, we’re looking at Roman Antalya and 21st Century Antalya all in one scene.

 It’s thought Hıdırlık Tower was used as a lighthouse at some time during its history.